xczhou-astro/galaxyGenius/README.md

 ```
 then `python run.py`.

-Or you can interactively run in jupyter as illustrated in [Notebooks/tutorial.ipynb](https://github.com/xczhou-astro/galaxyGenius/blob/main/Notebooks/tutorial.ipynb).

 ### Particle Input Methods

 The `PreProcess` stage supports five distinct methods for obtaining subhalo and particle data: